 Half of the battle involves making certain decisions and implementing those changes.
 What about the other half?
 It is crucial to know how those decisions have affected the organization.
 This is where a data scientist comes in.
 It pays to have someone who can measure the key metrics that are related to important changes and quantify their success.

-Running through CVs through the day is a daily chore in a recruiter’s life, but that is changing due to big data.
-With the amount of information available on talent—through social media, corporate databases, and job search websites—data science specialists can work their way through this data and hunt the best of candidates that will fit the organization’s needs.
+Reading through resumes all day is a daily chore in a recruiter’s life, but that is changing due to big data.
+With the amount of information available on talent—through social media, corporate databases, and job search websites—data scientists can work their way through all these data points to find the candidates who best fit the organization’s needs.

-Recruitment will thus no longer be an exhausting and time consuming human review process.
-Through mining the vast amount of data that is already available, in-house processing of CVs and applications, and even sophisticated data-driven aptitude tests and games, data science can help your recruitment team make speedier and more accurate selections.
+By mining the vast amount of data that is already available, in-house processing for resumes and applications—and even sophisticated data-driven aptitude tests and games—data science can help your recruitment team make speedier and more accurate selections.